 Nevin Fishman Partner

 Nevin is a senior litigation lawyer with more than 25 years of experience.
-Nevin’s practice is concentrated in the area of insurance litigation including health law (medical and dental malpractice, professional liability and personal injury), disability and products’ liability.
+Nevin’s practice is concentrated in the area of insurance litigation including health law (medical and dental malpractice, professional liability and personal injury), disability, products’ liability and property claims.
 His clientele includes some of the largest international, national and provincial insurance companies.
 Nevin deals almost exclusively with sophisticated clients and has a vast network of expert witnesses at his disposal.
 Strengths include opinions on coverage, quantification of damages, risk analysis, development and implementation of strategies, negotiations, and when necessary, representation in Court.
 Nevin has extensive counsel experience before the British Columbia Court of Appeal, the British Columbia Supreme Court, coroners’ inquests, disciplinary boards, various tribunals and administrative bodies.
 He has also represented clients in numerous arbitrations and mediations.

-Investigating and defending claims on behalf medical doctors, dentists and their staff in professional negligence and professional misconduct matters throughout British Columbia, Nevin’s experience covers all manner of catastrophic injury, including fatalities.
+Investigating and defending claims on behalf of health care professionals in negligence and misconduct matters throughout British Columbia, Nevin’s experience includes medical doctors, dentists, naturopaths, hypnotherapists and their staff.

-Nevin advises disability insurers on their coverage obligations and defending claims under disability policies – both group and individual.
+Nevin advises disability and property insurers on their coverage obligations and the defence of claims.
 His experience includes claims for bad faith, punitive and aggravated damages as well as obtaining early bifurcation orders for disability insurers.

 For over 25 years, Nevin has been defending insurers in the area of personal injury law.
-He has successfully defended numerous major tort claims out of car, truck, motorcycle, bicycle, pedestrian and shipping accidents.
+He has successfully defended numerous major tort claims including all manner of catastrophic injury and fatalities arising out of car, truck, motorcycle, bicycle, pedestrian and shipping accidents.

 Representing Canadian and international clients, including manufacturers, distributors, dealers, end users and their respective insurers, Nevin brings a wide range of experience to the practice, including defending automotive product liability claims, product recalls and product warnings.

 Nevin has contributed to the Advocate, CLE B.C., Canadian Defence Lawyers (CDL), INSIGHT, the Medical-Legal Society of B.C., the Canadian Life and Health Insurance Association (CLHIA), and the Canadian Society of Medical Examiners (CSME).
-Nevin is a member of Canadian Defence Lawyers, Medical-Legal Society of B.C., Defence Research Institute, Jewish Lawyers’ Study Group and the Dunbar Residents Association.
+Nevin is a member of Canadian Defence Lawyers (CDL), Medical-Legal Society of B.C., Defence Research Institute (DRI), Jewish Lawyers’ Study Group and the Dunbar Residents Association.
 He is actively involved as a patroller for Dunbar Community Patrol and is a past director of The Law Courts Inn and past member of the B.C.
 Association of Insurance Defence Counsel.

 Campbell v.
 Swetland, 2012 BCSC 423.
 The current and leading authority in British Columbia defeating a claim for interest on litigation loans (at paras.
 91 – 104).